OpenMenu X

 Adding Documents or URLs.

-If you add often used documents, folders or URLs, then you can open them via a contextual menu with one action.
+If you add often-used documents, folders or URLs, then you can open them via the menu with one action.

 Adding/Arranging Items with Drag and Drop.